ImtiazVision/imtiazvision/README.md

 > An **educated** person learns from his or her own errors, but a **wise** person learns from the mistakes of others.

+> Failure is a new chance to start over with new thoughts and views.

+> Perspective is important since it determines our fate.

 > Things that appear to be too wonderful to be true are almost always true in life.

 > We cannot comprehend perception until we consider what each perceptual inference is required for ecologically, as well as the computing difficulties involved in forming that inference.